 Yes!
 Check out the albums page of my website, and if we’re able to meet up before your wedding then I’ll bring my sample albums along for you to see.
 Warning though, you may fall in love!
 The album is still the most beautiful way to enjoy your pictures, now and into the future.
 I offer a number of design options with your choice of pictures.

 Do you work alone or with a second photographer?

 Most of the time I work alone.
 I haven’t quite mastered the art of being in two places at once, but I love seeing the whole day unfold through the lens and I feel that it gives a certain consistency to the pictures.
 After all, I hope your number one reason for choosing me to photograph your big day is that you like my style of photography.
 Having said that, I have a number of both male and female assistant photographers that I’m able to call on, and what’s more, having a second photographer doesn’t have to blow the budget!

 Documentary or reportage wedding photography is all about making pictures with honesty that are truthful and tell an authentic story of your day.
 It’s about responding to the moment without controlling or manipulating what’s in front of the camera.
 Successful reportage images tend not to rely on gimmicks, instead they should stand the test of time, without going out of style.

 Most of the wedding I shoot are in the South East, but I travel all over the UK and even abroad.
 The changing light and landscape of different wedding venues is one of the things that I love about my job.

 Will you visit the venue before the wedding?

 Most definitely!
 I wouldn’t dream of going without proper insurance, and I carry a complete back up of all my gear to every wedding.
-My main camera even backs up all the pictures to a second memory card as I’m shooting, just in case the first memory card fails.
+My cameras even backs up all the pictures to a second memory card as I’m shooting, just in case the first memory card should fail.

 How long do you shoot for on the day?